imagineLife/nodeWork/in-depth/study-topics.md

 ## Process && OS

-- Interact with terminal input && output
+- Interact with terminal std input && std output leveraging the process module
 - pipe a cli process output to a node process file
 - in a node process file, detect wether or not the file is being called from a cli process pipe or called via `node thisProcess.js`
+- create stdout && stderr streams from the fs module
+- force a process to exit
+  - with exit code 0
+  - with non-zero exit code (try 1)
+- view the previous process exit code using `echo $?`
+- view process info

+  - current working directory of the process
+  - platform that the process is running on
+  - the process ID
+  - env vars applied to the process

 - a 3-section-process

   - from the cli, print an encrypted hex string of 25 random bytes